SAP HANA Under The Hood – HDB

-The objective of this SAP HANA Under The Hood series is to provide some insights on particular SAP HANA topics.
+The objective is to provide some insights on particular SAP HANA topics.
 Like a mechanic, look under the hood and take apart a piece to examine its functioning.

 Last month, I posted the first blog about SAPInit and SAPStartSrv or the mechanism used to automatically start an SAP HANA system at system boot and stop the instance at power off.